club-1/newsletter/README.md

 Create 3 files :

     emails              must be readable and writable
-    secret              must be readable
+    .secret             must be readable
     signatures          must be readable

-Fill `secret` with a long sentence.
+Fill `.secret` with a long sentence.

 Fill `signatures` with one sentence per line.
 On will be used randomly as a little message at the end of each automatic emails.